-"But, weally, you fellows," said D'Arcy, his keen interest in the inhabitants of the moon reviving as the pain in his noble napper abated.
-"We have made a wathah wemark-"Bh?"
-"We have made a wathah wemarkable discovewy.
+"But, weally, you fellows," said D'Arcy, his keen interest in the inhabitants of the moon reviving as the pain in his noble napper abated, "we have made a wathah wemarkmonument and a superfection of the superfectio able discovery.
 I have actually seen the chaps in the moon through this telescope."

-"Eh?"
-"What?"
+" Eh?"

+" What?"

+" Which?"